 This wasn’t always the case though.
 While wiretapping with court approval is legal in the United States, there was a time where police could do freely do it any time and anywhere.
 This was decided in 1928 in Olmstead v.
 United States when Roy Olmstead was convicted by police for bootlegging (selling alcohol during Prohibition) after listening in on his phone calls.

-Olmstead had been suspected of bootlegging for a while, and had even been booted off the police force for selling liquor in 1920, but the police needed solid evidence of his current rum-running.
+Olmstead had been suspected of bootlegging for a while, and had even been kicked off the police force for selling liquor in 1920, but the police needed solid evidence of his current rum-running.
 Without court approval, they wiretapped his phone and got the evidence they needed to lock him up.
 However, Olmstead wouldn’t go down without a fight, bringing the case to the Supreme Court and claiming that the police violated his Fourth and Fifth Amendment rights.

 In a 5-4 decision, the Supreme Court ruled in favor of the authorities, stating that the Fifth Amendment only protected citizens who were forcibly or illegally made to commit a crime.
 Olmstead and his buyers were all voluntarily having these conversations via phone, and therefore it was free game for police to tap into a phone line if they suspected illegal activity.

 In addition to this, the Fourth Amendment protects against illegal searches and seizures by police.
 At the time, wiretapping apparently did not fall under this category; Olmstead’s argument was thrown out the window.